rstevenn/dotify/README.md

 # Dotify
-a basic utility to add a dot matrix effect to an image with minimal control on the output
+a basic utility to add a dot matrix effect to an image with basic control on the output

 # Dependencies
 - python3